About the subjects

 Panoramic Images

-called “stitching.”
-Due to this process, the images can be a lot bigger than a typical single image, are always a lot higher resolution.
-The aspect ratio is different than single image photography.
-On my web site, panoramic images often look much wider than they are tall, but when seen at full scale they are up to about 2 feet tall and up to about 6 feet wide.
+as they’re sometimes called, may employ between 4 and to 30 images that are assembled by a process called “digital stitching.”
+Due to this process, the images can be a lot bigger than a typical single image, are always very sharp.
+Panoramic images are often much wider than they are tall, and when seen at full scale they are very striking.

 angle lens and crop photo so that only the center portion remained.
 Then the center part would be enlarged.
 The end result was